What You Need to Know Before Investment Crowdfunding

 Once you have opened your investment account with a reputable investment crowdfunding platform, you’re ready to invest.
 Different platforms come with various minimums.
 A platform like Kickfurther might only require a minimum investment of $20 in a brand or company.
 However, if you use a real estate investment crowdfunding platform like RealtyShares or Fundrise, you might need a bigger initial investment, on the order of $5,000 or $10,000.

 In any case, your investment is still much smaller than you might need to invest in similar organizations in the past.
-To be a venture capitalist or angel investor prior to investment crowdfunding, you needed millions of dollars to invest on the ground floor.
-Prior to real estate investment crowdfunding, you might need anywhere between $100,000 and $2 million just to join an investment club and access some of the projects you can buy into for a fraction of that amount today.
+To be a venture capitalist or angel investor before investment crowdfunding, you needed millions of dollars to invest on the ground floor.
+Before real estate investment crowdfunding, you might need anywhere between $100,000 and $2 million to join an investment club and access some of the projects you can buy into for a fraction of that amount today.

 Before You Risk Your Money